 There are three key differences:

-Ulcerative colitis affects only the inner lining of the colon, also called the large intestine.
+Ulcerative colitis affects only the large intestine.

 Getting the Right Diagnosis

 Since the differences between the two conditions mostly revolve around where in the digestive system inflammation happens, the best way for a doctor to give you the right diagnosis is to take a look inside.